 increased riskof high cholesterol levels.

-- Genetics: Familial hypercholesterolemia (FH) is an inherited form of high cholesterol that puts people at risk of early heart disease.
+Familial hypercholesterolemia (FH)is an inherited form of high cholesterol that puts people at risk of early heart disease.

 - maintaining a healthy weight